Rancho La Laguna: Machado House

-Juan Machado built an adobe home on the south-west side of the west corner of the lake that still exists at 15410 Grand Avenue east of the junction of Grand Avenue and Riverside Drive in Lake Elsinore.
+Juan Machado built an adobe home on the south-west side of the west corner of the lake at 15410 Grand Avenue east of the junction of Grand Avenue and Riverside Drive in Lake Elsinore.
 This was the home built by Juan the son of Augustin Machado, on the small piece of the rancho he retained in the western corner of the lake, after he had sold the rest to Sumner.
 It was later incorporated into a larger frame home but recently had been restored in its original form as a two-room adobe.
 This adobe is located a short distance northwest of the old Laguna Grande Station site.

-On September 2, 2017 the building was damaged by fire.
+On September 2, 2017 the building was destroyed by fire.
 In recent years, the property had been unoccupied and homeless people were rumored to be camping on the property.
 Civic leaders in Lake Elsinore launched a campaign to raise money for a reward for someone who provides a tip leading to the arrest and conviction of whoever was responsible for the fire that damaged the historical Machado Adobe.
 Funds may also be used for preservation and restoration efforts.